Sage-Bionetworks/agora-data-manager/README.md

 ## Self hosted runners

 [agora2-infra] repository deploys a bastian host in AWS for each environment which have access to the databases.
-Then we associate those bastian hosts to [Github self-hosted runners].
+We manually configure a [Github self-hosted runner] for each bastian host, a label is applied to each runner to match the corresponding deployment branch name (develop/staging/prod).
+Each runner corresponds to an environment which corresponds to a git branch.
 The update is executed from these runners.
-Each runner corresponds to an environment which corresponds to a git branch.
 When a push happens on a branch (i.e. develop), the update is executed on the `agora-bastian-develop` runner which in turn updates the development database.

 ![alt text][self_hosted_runners]